-The time it takes to recover from losing to an FCS team and go back to normal is certainly longer than 2 years.
-The Sac.
-St. references and jokes were flying well before kickoff on Saturday.
-Although they wish they could, nobody had forgotten.
-I don't think there was a single Beaver fan taking the game for granted.
-We're much too close to the last unexpected outcome to assume the expected one.
+Two years ago, the Beavers lost to FCS Sacramento State.
+The time it takes to recover from an FCS loss and go back to normal thought is certainly longer than two years.
+The Sacramento State references and jokes were flying well before kickoff on Saturday.
+Although we wish we could have, nobody had forgotten that the Beavers lost to the Hornets in 2011.
+I don't think there was a single Beaver fan taking this game for granted.
+We're much too close to the last unexpected outcome to assume we'd get the expected one.

-But for now, after the disaster, we're at a crossroads.
+For now, after the disaster, we're at a crossroads.
 Actually, it's more like one of these:

 I don't think it's reasonable to say that last year's defense lost 3 starters and suddenly their best effort is to give up 600 yards to EWU.
-That just seems impossible.
-As Andy pointed out in the recap, Poyer did play the all-important role of making on-field adjustments, which increases the His departure hurts a lot, but that still doesn't translate to the performance we saw Saturday.
+That seems impossible.
+As Andy pointed out in the recap, Jordan Poyer did play the all-important role of making on-field adjustments, which increases the gap he left behind when he graduated.
+His departure hurts a lot, but that still shouldn't translate to the performance we saw Saturday.

 Nonetheless, it's up to the players and coaches to respond.
 Obviously, the fact that they can do better isn't a guarantee that they will.
 But if they only win 2-3 games, I don't think we can blame it on talent or poor coaching.
 We can place the blame on an inability to pick themselves back up off the mat after this demoralizing loss.
 I don't think a team that went through the 2011 debacle and returned in 2012 openly admitting they were using the previous year as motivation is going to roll over and revert to a 2011-level in 2013.